IanAWatson/LillyMol/docs/Molecule_Tools/SAFE.md

 # SAFE
 Following the very insightful work of [Noutahi et. al](https://arxiv.org/pdf/2310.10773.pdf) LillyMol includes a utility for converting from smiles to SAFE form.
-This uses bond breaking rules based on dicer fragment formation rules.
+This implementation uses bond breaking rules based on dicer fragment formation rules.

 ## HOWTO